FROM THE LEARNING CENTER

 - offers the most coverage for my money?

 An insurance company rating should always be a major part of the insurance buying process.
-A high rating is a good indicator that you’re making a smart buying decision, after all.
+Selecting a company with a higher rating is a good indicator that the company you chose is financially stable.

 What is an Insurance Company Rating?

 An insurance company rating, or credit rating, is typically provided by one of five independent agencies – A.M.
 Best, Kroll Bond Rating Agency, Fitch, Standard & Poor’s, and Moody’s.
 The rating is an assessment of the financial strength of an insurance company.